ttrreevvoorr/siamdb/README.md

 # Siam DB
 **S**erverside **I**n-**A**pp **M**emory **DB** for node that provides a simple and lightweight database with support for multiple collections of documents.

----

-**⚠️ This is not production-ready software.
-This project is in active development. ⚠️**

----

 ## Installation

 ```